You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 I’m that straight-talking friend who’ll challenge you to challenge yourself, but always with warmth, heart, and honesty.
 Northern grit meets deep compassion.

-Some call it spiritual.
-Others call it direct.
 As my Dad used to say, “She knows her stuff!”
 Mainly because he didn’t know what to call it.

 I call it ‘Soulful Challenge.’